Skip to main content

 Stages-to-Screens

-In this edition of Stages-to-Screens, we are focusing on music artists who have made the transition to allied entertainment roles: studio executives, actors and showrunners.
-How the experience of working in music helped lay the foundation for a broader experience in media.
+In this edition of Stages-to-Screens, we are focusing on music artists who have made the transition to allied entertainment roles: studio executives, actors, showrunners, and how the experience of working in music helped lay the foundation for a broader experience in media.

 man speaking into a microphone with people watching him